bkmxer/DEPT-assignment/README.md

 `npm run gulp` or  `npm run start`

 # Assignment #
+_We have formulated an assignment to test your technical knowledge.
+The assignment is specifically made to see how you would integrate a new feature into an existing setup.
+This means you do not need to setup the project from scratch and it already consists of a builder (if you feel like improving it - add webpack for example - we encourage that of course)._

+You have 8 to 16 hours to complete the assignment.
+If no completion date has been agreed on with you, try to complete the assignment within a week.
+Put your code on a public git repository and send us the link to your repository where we can find both the source code and the compiled version.
+That means no ZIP files.
+And please make sure that we can run the code on our computers by including a readme.

+__Let's get started!__
 When you have the project running you will see a homepage with a video and a header.

 We like you to extend this basic page with a new feature: a newsletter subscribe form!